jarrettj/deepracer-ami/README.md

 Sample of time to train 10 models on the AWS_track with all settings left as default:
 ```
 ls /mnt/data/minio/bucket/rl-deepracer-sagemaker/model/*.pb -laht
--rw-r--r-- 1 ubuntu ubuntu 23M Aug  2 12:41 /mnt/data/minio/bucket/rl-deepracer-sagemaker/model/model_10.pb
+-rw-r--r-- 1 ubuntu ubuntu 23M Aug  2 12:38 /mnt/data/minio/bucket/rl-deepracer-sagemaker/model/model_9.pb
 ...
 -rw-r--r-- 1 ubuntu ubuntu 23M Aug  2 12:11 /mnt/data/minio/bucket/rl-deepracer-sagemaker/model/model_0.pb
 ```

-Took about 30 minutes.
+Took about 30 minutes for the initial test.
+But stopping the training and resuming with only a slight change in action space speed and the reward function made the next 10 models generate in nearly 4 hours.

 Notes:
 Ran into OOM issue though during extended periods of training.
-I'll retest when there's another track update or thw like.
+I'll retest when there's another track update or the like.
 Really strugging with this instance type.
 The CPUs are awesome, but the GPU is not fully utilised for some reason.
 Will try and get some answers from AWS.
+As the training goes on the GPU lets it down.

 ## g3s.xlarge
 |vCPU|ECU|Memory (GiB)|Instance Storage (GB)|Linux/UNIX Usage|Spot Usage